MiCAM05-N256 is a high-speed optical mapping system that captures

 High Resolution Camera Control Function (Optional)

-applied to various applications, including detection of intracellular Ca 2+ dynamics,
+various applications, including detection of intracellular Ca 2+

 BV-XB1